This advertorial is brought to you by Groupement des assureurs automobiles (GAA)

 Following this claim, the endorsement coverage does not automatically end.
 It could be offered to cover the new vehicle.

 In both cases, if you replace your vehicle with a vehicle of greater value, you pay the difference.

 N.B.
 These two options do not guarantee that the damaged parts will automatically be replaced with new manufacturer (OEM) parts.
 This will only be done if they cannot be repaired.

 Questions about auto insurance?

-You can go the Groupement des assureurs automobiles website, as well as to InfoInsurance.ca.
-Or contact the Insurance Information Centre at 514 288-4321 (Montreal region) or toll free at 1 877 288-4321.
+Visit the Groupement des assureurs automobile web site, as well as the InfoInsurance.ca web site.
+You can also contact the Insurance Information Centre at 514 288-4321 (Montreal area) or 1 877 288-4321.